iorchard/burrito_docs/source/install/install.rst

 This is the **minimum** system requirements to install Burrito.

-If you have more resources, consider allocating more resources to each node.

 =========  ============ ============ ============ ===================
 node role    CPU (ea)   Memory (GB)  Disk (GB)     Extra Disks
 =========  ============ ============ ============ ===================